The federal government is still shut down. Here's what that means across the country

 In an Oct.
 21 email to users answering commonly asked questions about how shutdown impacts, SSA noted the online portal can still be used to access benefit verification letters.

 Some furloughed employees at the Labor Department were brought back to work, in order to complete the September inflation report, which is a key ingredient used to calculate the cost of living adjustment that Social Security recipients will receive next year.
-The SSA said the payments to recipients will increase by 2.8% next year, or an increase of about $56 per month starting in January.
+Last week, the SSA said the payments to recipients will increase by 2.8% next year, or an increase of about $56 per month starting in January.

 Read more on how a fight over health policy led to the government shutdown from NPR's Selena Simmons-Duffin.